openclarity/functionclarity/README.md

 ---

-## Install Fuction Clarity
+## Install FuctionClarity
 Fill installation instructions once the distribution is ready
 ## Quick start
 The quick start will be conducted against AWS account, we will show how to:
-* Init and deploy FC
+* Init and deploy FunctionClarity
 * Sign and upload code
 * create AWS function
 * Check verification
   * From the cloud account
-  * From FC command line
+  * From FunctionClarity command line

-### Init and deploy FC
+### Init and deploy FunctionClarity
-The command prompts the user to enter information regarding the installation of FC.
+The command prompts the user to enter information regarding the installation of FunctionClarity.
-When the command finishes to run FC will be deployed to AWS account and a configuration file will be created locally under ~/.fc, the default values for the sign/verify commands will be taken from the config file unless flags are supplied.
+When the command finishes to run FunctionClarity will be deployed to AWS account and a configuration file will be created locally under ~/.fc, the default values for the sign/verify commands will be taken from the config file unless flags are supplied.
 ```shell
 ./function-clarity init AWS
 enter Access Key: ********